 These enchiladas fit the bill—hearty and comforting, easy to take in a foil pan, and quick to reheat in the oven or microwave.

-These enchiladas are also easily adaptable.
+And, they’re easily adaptable.
 You can swap in ground beef for the chicken, or chicken breasts instead of thighs.
 You can use more meat and leave out the beans.
 And you can swap in corn tortillas to make these gluten-free.

 - Flour tortillas or corn tortillas hold the delicious filling